aa-ryan/My-Vimrc/README.md

 * :CocInstall coc-json        (Json - support)
 * :CocInstall coc-vimlsp      (VimL - support)

+Remapped <F1> so that it acts like escape that help window is so annoying.
 Some basic things, I use frequently in vim

 1. Leader key is set to SPACEBAR.